perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 idea that it could take several weeks to unravel the hijacking.
 With multiple countries involved along various sets of laws and rules in effect, things might have a much slower pace than we'd like.
-In the internet age, tomorrow is bascially infinitely far away.
+In the internet age, tomorrow is basically infinitely far away.
 David Farrell floated the idea of renaming the site, and we started using *perldotcom.perl.org* as a temporary domain.
-Robert was able to set that up quickly, and we even got some good work out of it as very pull requests from the community found spots where we had hard-coded various things.
+Robert was able to set that up quickly, and we even got some good work out of it as pull requests from the community found spots where we had hard-coded various things.
 The Github process that David had set up was key to making all of this work; it's a pleasure to get even the tiniest pull